Breadcrumb

 About Thomas Hillman

-Thomas has a professional background as an industrial and interaction designer and defended his dissertation on the cycle of constant design and redesign through which educational technologies shape and are shaped by learning processes at the University of Ottawa in Canada, 2011.
-He came to the Faculty of Education at the University of Gothenburg as a postdoctoral fellow and has been a visiting fellow at the Oxford Internet Institute at the University of Oxford.
-Since 2019, he has been employed at the Department of Applied Information Technology where he is a full professor and deputy head of department.
+Thomas has a professional background in industrial and interaction design and completed his dissertation on the cycle of continuous design and redesign through which educational technologies shape and are shaped by learning processes at the University of Ottawa in 2011.
+He joined the Faculty of Education at the University of Gothenburg as a postdoctoral fellow and has been a visiting fellow at the Oxford Internet Institute at the University of Oxford.
+Since 2019, he has been employed at the Department of Applied Information Technology.

 Online talks, lectures, and walkthroughs